SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 }
 {% endhighlight %}

-The glfwWindowShouldClose function checks at the start of each loop iteration if GLFW has been instructed to close, if so, the function returns GL_TRUE and the game loop stops running, after which we can close the application.
+The `glfwWindowShouldClose`{:.nf} function checks at the start of each loop iteration if GLFW has been instructed to close, if so, the function returns GL_TRUE and the game loop stops running, after which we can close the application.

-The glfwPollEvents function checks if any events are triggered (like keyboard input or mouse movement events) and calls the corresponding functions (which we can set via callback methods).
+The `glfwPollEvents`{:.nf} function checks if any events are triggered (like keyboard input or mouse movement events) and calls the corresponding functions (which we can set via callback methods).
 We usually call event processing functions at the start of a loop iteration.

-The glClearColor and glClear will erase the color buffer (a large buffer that contains color values for each pixel in GLFW's window).
+The `glClearColor`{:.nf} and `glClear`{:.nf} will erase the <span><mark>color buffer</mark></span> (a large buffer that contains color values for each pixel in GLFW's window).
 If we don't erase this buffer, what you see in the window will be random.
 It could be black or it could be something another program displayed and didn't clear.
 As you might recall, OpenGL works as a state machine.
-Calling `glClearColor` changes the state and `glClear` causes an action that uses the ClearColor state.
+Calling `glClearColor`{:.nf} changes the state and `glClear`{:.nf} causes an action that uses the ClearColor state.

 The glfwSwapBuffers will swap the color buffer that has been used to draw in during this iteration and show it as output to the screen.
 When we do more interesting renders, we'll be adding code immediately after we clear the buffer and before we swap it to the screen.